mstack/bootcamp-azure-cosmosdb/readme.md

 	![Screen shot 010 Import JSON - Database name and Verify][10]

 13. Next, enter the name of the *Collection* to which the data will be imported.
-For example: *Products*
+For example: *Products* and click 'Add' to add the collection to the list.
 14. Click **Next** to proceed to the 'Advanced' page.
 Click **Next** again to proceed to the *Summary*.
     > You can leave the *Partition Key* and *Id Field* blank.
 The default value of 1000 for *Collection Throughput* can be left as is.